OCA/account-fiscal-rule/base_tax_connector/README.rst

 * Transaction refund method is on ``account.tax.transaction``, but it should possibly be on ``account.tax.transaction.line`` instead.
 This was done to simplify the addition of new adapters, but may over-complicate things.
+* Add a registration system for connectors, with a more centralized method for determining if the connector should be used.

 Bug Tracker
 ===========